wyattj37/new-blog/content/posts/FTD.md

 <!--more-->
 # Overview of the Game
 The rules to the game can be found [here](https://www.drinkinggames.co.uk/fuck-the-dealer-drinking-game.php).
-In this version of the game, the first guess is worth 5 drinks to the dealer if correct, and the second is worth 2.
-If the second guess is wrong, the guesser drinks the difference.
-For simplificaiton, I'll first look at a version where every guess is just worth one drink, and then return to the original.
+In this version of the game, the first guess is worth 5 penalties to the dealer if correct, and the second is worth 2.
+If the second guess is wrong, the guesser takes the difference in penalties.
+For simplificaiton, I'll first look at a version where every guess is just worth one penalty, and then return to the original.

 # Making Guesses in The Simple Version
-In the simple version, where every guess is worth one drink, all the guesser wants to do is be correct on either the first or second guess.
+In the simple version, where every guess is worth one penalty, all the guesser wants to do is be correct on either the first or second guess.
 In order to do that optimally, the process is as follows: identify the three most available cards left in the deck.
 Make your first guess the middle card of those three.
 Your second guess will be one of the other two cards based on whether you are told higher or lower.

 As an example, suppose there were four 2s, three Jacks, and two Queens unaccounted for.
 And suppose there is only one of every other card unaccounted for.
 Your first guess would be Jack, because that is the middle of the three most likely cards.
 Based on whether you are told higher or lower, you would then guess Queen or 2, respectively.